mapperr/trk/README.md

             starts timer tracking a named entry
         trk t
             terminates the current timer
-        trk r [from] [to]
+        trk r
-            shows a report of the time range specified format of the time range is %Y-%m-%d trk l
+            shows a report of all entries
+        trk l
             lists the trk files
         trk a <entry_name> <time_spent>